outcobra/outstanding-cobra/README.md

 ##Pushing and Pull requests

-Minor changes (change on one file, less than 5 lines and without bigger influence) can be pushed to the master branch directly
+Minor changes (change on one file, less than 5 lines and without bigger influence) can be pushed to the master branch directly.
-For every other change please create a pull request
+For every other change please create a pull request.